George Lindsey

 George Smith Lindsey (December 17, 1928 – May 6, 2012) was an American actor and stand-up comedian, best known for his role as Goober Pyle on The Andy Griffith Show, Mayberry R.F.D. and his subsequent tenure on Hee-Haw.

 Life and career

-George Lindsey was born in Fairfield, Alabama, to George Ross Lindsey (a butcher) and Alice Smith.
+George Lindsey was born in Fairfield, Alabama, to George Ross Lindsey, a butcher, and the former Alice Smith.
 He was raised by his grandparents in the small town of Jasper, where he graduated from Walker County High School in 1946.
 He attended Kemper Military School in Boonville, Missouri, and Florence State Teacher's College (Florence, Alabama) (now the University of North Alabama), where he majored in physical education and biology.
 He was a quarterback on the football team, and acted in college plays.
-He received a Bachelor of Science in 1952.
+He earned a Bachelor of Science in 1952.